 Don’t forget to experience fish, crab, prawn or cuttlefish curry with rice, it is delicious and in fact, seafood is so prevalent here, you should not avoid this opportunity.
 As far as price is concerned Rice and curry is very cheap compared to many other food varieties available in Colombo and it is one of the best and cheap eats in Sri Lanka.

-It is well worth to drop into a Muslim restaurant, while you enjoy the sightseeing in the city.
-Most of these restaurants are serving the vegetarian customers.
+It is well worth dropping into a Muslim restaurant, while you enjoy the sightseeing in Colombo.
+Most of these restaurants are serving vegetarian customers.
 After all, it is healthy to have a casual vegetarian meal.
-Thosai is the main food in these restaurants and served with Smabar, Sambol, wade and several other accompaniments.
+Thosai is the main food in these restaurants and served with Sambar, Sambol, wade and several other accompaniments.
 It is not only very tasty but also one of the most affordable meals in Sri Lanka.

 Even though Colombo is a multiethnic city, the presence of Chinese citizens is limited compared to most other ethnic groups such as Sinhalese, Tamil, and Muslim.
 But Chinese styled foods have to be able to make a strong presence among all ethnic groups in the city.
 Try some Chinese fried rice, and Chinese styled vegetable dishes they are not only very tasty but also pretty good for your pocket.

 Hopper is one of the popular cheap Colombo food items and it is very popular all around the country, which is made of rice flour and coconut milk.
-Hoppers are prepared with the shape of a small bowl with crispy edges.
-When an egg is added to the hopper it is called egg-hopper otherwise plain hopper.
+Hoppers are prepared with the shape of a small bowl with crisp edges.
+When an egg is added to the hopper it is called the egg-hopper otherwise plain hopper.
 This light staple served with curry, chutney or with chilli paste.
-A sweet variation of hoppers is also available and called honey hopper or pany appa.
+A sweet variation of hoppers is also available and called honey hopper or any appa.